EstebanMonge/kanboard_imap_tasks/README.md

 1. Download the zip file and decompress everything under the directory `plugins/Imap`
 2. Clone this repository into the folder `plugins/Imap`
+3. Add a crontab with this line:

+	* * * * *  /path/to/kanboard/plugins/Imap/cron.php /path/to/kanboad/data/db.sqlite

 Note: Plugin folder is case-sensitive.

-Add a crontab with this line:

-	* * * * *  /path/to/kanboard/plugins/Imap/cron.php /path/to/kanboad/data/db.sqlite

 Configuration
 -------------